House of Bloo's: Plot

 Terrence, meanwhile, has been watching from behind the bushes across the street and realizes that Mac has not gotten rid of Bloo.
 He and Duchess join forces to do away with their common enemy.
-As Mac is on his way to Foster's the next day, Terrence keeps him from reaching Foster's, carries him back home, and locks him in the bedroom closet.
-Terrence then pays a visit of his own, dressed to make a good impression.
+As Mac is on his way to Foster's the next day, Terrence keeps him from reaching Foster's, carries him back home, and locks him in his bedroom closet.
+Terrence then pays his own visit, dressed to make a good impression.
 Duchess creates a diversion by provoking one of the Extremeasauruses (dangerous, monstrous imaginary friends created by teenagers), leaving Bloo alone with Terrence.

-Mac finds Coco's eggs in the closet and gets some tools from them needed to make his escape.
+Mac finds Coco's eggs in the closet and gets some tools from them that he needs to make his escape.
 He is too late to stop the adoption from going through, but he and the others soon realize that Terrence and Duchess are working together.
-That evening, Terrence takes Bloo to a junkyard and meets Duchess, who plans to feed Bloo to an Extremeasaurus she freed earlier than revenge for unintentionally foiling her chance of being adopted.
-They are foiled by the arrival of Mac and company, who manage to save Bloo and trick the monster into turning on its masters.
+That evening, Terrence takes Bloo to a junkyard.
+He meets Duchess, who plans to feed Bloo to an Extremeasaurus she freed earlier as revenge for unintentionally foiling her chance of being adopted.
+They are thwarted by the arrival of Mac and company, who manage to save Bloo and trick the monster into turning on its masters.

-Once everyone is back at Foster's, Mr. Herriman apologises to Mac for previously misjudging, and acknowledges him to be someone who is truly dedicated to his imaginary friend, Bloo, as well as the imaginary friends of Foster's.
-However, as grateful he is for Mac's key role in averting disaster, he still cannot allow Bloo to stay indefinitely and not be adopted.
+Once everyone is back at Foster's, Mr. Herriman apologizes to Mac for his earlier misjudgment.
+He acknowledges him as being truly dedicated to Bloo, as well as the imaginary friends of Foster's.
+However, as grateful as he is for Mac's key role in averting disaster, he still cannot allow Bloo to stay indefinitely and not be adopted.
 Frankie, as well as all the other friends present, argue in protest of this.
 The conflict ceases upon hearing footsteps.
 There, Mac and Bloo are surprised by the arrival of its founder, Madame Foster herself.
-She announces that Bloo can live there permanently and never be put up for adoption, as long as Mac visits him every day after school, although Mr. Herriman is not happy with this as it defies the house rules, but Foster dismisses this.
+She announces that Bloo can live there permanently and never be put up for adoption as long as Mac visits him every day.
+Although Mr. Herriman is unhappy with this as it defies the house rules, Foster dismisses this.
 As for Duchess, her punishment is to be forced to stay at Foster's, the place she hates so much, while Terrence finds himself at the mercy of a herd of annoyed unicorns, whom he had taunted earlier during the junkyard fight.